Smile-SA/rating-operator/documentation/CONFIGURE.md

 - At the top level (`./values.yaml`), to configure the chart deployment.
 - At the image level (`./helm-charts/rating/values.yaml`), to provision a base config for the application.

-In a last part, we'll describe the external configuration we provide.
+In a last part, we'll describe the external configuration we provide:

+- A Prometheus configuration (`./quickstart/prometheus/values.yaml`)
+- A Grafana configuration (`./quickstart/grafana/values.yaml`)

 ## Files descriptions